DVidal1205/obsidian-vault/School/Fall 2024/BSC2010/Lecture/Chapter 5.md

 - A concentration gradient exists, but the materials are polar or ions that the hydrophobic parts repel.
 Proteins shield the material from the repulsive force
 - Attach to protein or glycoprotein receptors on the exterior, and then pass to specific integral proteins that allow passage.
 - Pore or channel, or carrier proteins
+#### Channels
+- Proteins create a hydrophillic channel through the core and provides a hydrated opening in the membrane.
+- Aquaporins are channels that allow water to pass in a high rate
+- Open at all times are are gated by particular ions.
+#### Carrier Proteins
+- Binds to a substance, changing its shape, and moving the molecule inside the interior.
+Typically specific for a single substance.